TDLI-Muon-Physics-Group/installApp/README.md

    ./install_app.sh
    ```
    follow the instruction to install your favorite app
-3. restart terminal to take effect on the app.
+3. restart terminal to take effect.

 # Open item
 1. GUI is not supported.